btsomogyi/cloudcenter-dee/README.md

 44 directories, 39 files

 .
-Swarm/UCP cluster formation and DTR installations need to be done separately after running this playbook as of now.
-In near future we will add these 2 tasks as well into existing playbook.
+Swarm/UCP cluster formation and DTR HA are supported, but at present, the DTR setup will initially fail.
+Restarting after importing valid UCP TLS certificates will allow DTR setup to complete.

 .
 To run the playbook, one need to download entire directory structure on a build node and run following command, after editing DEE-Nodes file with cluster nodes details, putting values inside group_vars/all file -